disneystreaming/smithy4s/modules/docs/src/01-overview/05-sharing-specs.md

 val b = project.enablePlugin(Smithy4sCodegenPlugin).dependsOn(a)
 ```

 Whenever you want to generate the Scala code in project `b`, your build tool will trigger compilation of `a`.
-This happens so that the Smithy files in the `a` project get packaged into a `.jar` file - just like they normally are when you package the `a` project otherwise (for `publishLocal`, `stage` etc.).
+This happens so that the Smithy files in the `a` project get packaged into a JAR file - just like they normally are when you package the `a` project otherwise (for `publishLocal`, `stage` etc.).

 You can opt out of this behavior: